molgenis/vip/docs/advanced/annotations.md

 # Annotations

 ## VEP
-VIP uses the [Ensamble Effect Predictor](FIXME) to annotate all variants with their consequences.
+VIP uses the [Ensemble Effect Predictor](https://github.com/Ensembl/ensembl-vep) to annotate all variants with their consequences.
 We use VEP with the `refseq` option for the transcripts, and with the flags for `sift` and `polyphen` annotations enabled.

 ### Plugins
 Below we describe the other sources which we annotate using the VEP plugin framework.